Glossary

 intrinsic motivation

-motivation to engage due to inherent interest and satisfaction
+Internal motivation to engage in something due to interest and satisfaction.

 kwashiorkor